New York grapples with growing presence of homeless in midtown Manhattan

 "Some of it, I understand," he said on a Midtown street last week.
 "Some of these homeless people are out here, they're getting high, they're getting drunk."

-De Blasio has said the relocation of the 10,000 homeless residents was a temporary move, but has not offered a timeline for their return to shelters, where he said more services are available.
+"Once we get that sign-off we can start immediately moving people to shelters and getting back to that work of moving them forward in their lives," de Blasio said at a briefing.

+New York Governor Andrew Cuomo's press office did not immediately respond to a request for comment.

-Deborah Padgett, a New York University professor who has researched homelessness, opposes the move, saying that hotels provide the privacy and dignity that homeless residents need to rebuild their lives.
+Deborah Padgett, a New York University professor who has researched homelessness, opposes de Blasio's move, saying that hotels provide the privacy and dignity that homeless residents need to rebuild their lives.

-"To me it makes no sense to send them back to the crowded, unsafe shelters," said Padgett, who "It's very easy to identify the troublemakers ... and they could be transferred out of the hotel."
+"To me it makes no sense to send them back to the crowded, unsafe shelters," said Padgett.

 (Reporting by Peter Szekely and Angela Moore in New York; Additional reporting by Shannon Stapleton in New York;)